rajesh15mhatre/pyspark/databricks-2.md

 spark.conf.get("spark.sql.autoBroadcastJoinThreshold")
 spark.conf.set("spark.sql.autoBroadcastJoinThreshold", 10485760)
 ```
-  - Get joined query execution plan
+  - Get joined query execution plan. which tell strategy used by join
 ```
 dfJoined.queryExecution.executedPlan
 ```
-  - We can explicitly tell which df to be broadcasted (df stored in memory on each node)
+  - We can explicitly tell which df to be broadcasted (broadcasted df wiil be stored in memory of each node)
 ```
 val dfJoined = df1.join(broadcast(df2), $"id1" === $"id2")
 ```
-  - Broad cast Hash Join is the fastest join algorithm (as shuffle is not involved) when the following criteria are met
+  - Broad cast Hash Join is the **fastest join algorithm (as shuffle is not involved)** when the following criteria are met
     - Works only for equi join
     - Works for all joins except for full outer joins
     - Broadcast Hasj join works when a dataset is small enough that it can be broadcasted and hashed.
     - broadcast Has join doesn't work well if the dataset that is being broadcasted is big
     - If the size of the broadcasted dataset is big, it could become network-intensive operations and cause your jo execution to slow down
-    - If the size of the broadcasted dataset is big, you would get an OutO Memory exception when Spark builds the Hash table on the data.
+    - If the size of the broadcasted dataset is big, you would get an OutOfMemory exception when Spark builds the Hash table on the data.
 Because the hash table will be kept in memory.

 - Shuffle Hash join
+  -
 - Shuffle sort Merge join
 - Cartesian Join
 - Broadcasted Nested Loop Join